Where? Sitges – a short train journey south of Barcelona, 5€

 A macabre masquerade – the Sitges Zombie Walk

-One of the highlights of the festival is the Sitges Zombie Walk, which takes place on the second Friday of each festival – that’s Friday 12 October this year.
+One of the highlights of the festival is the Sitges Zombie Walk, which takes place on Saturday 12 October this year.
 There’s no better way to spend an evening with the living dead.
 And it’s free!
 Zombie enthusiasts head from Sitges’ Edifici Miramar down towards the beach, scaring bemused locals along the way.
 A huge open-air party is organised on the beach, together with a concert.
 Check out the video to get a taste of the action.

 Ticket info can be found on the official website.
 The policy for previous years has been that if you already have your ticket you will have to exchange it for an official ticket at one of the box offices at the main venue Hotel Meliá Sitges.